wishmouse/code_demo/README.md

 ## Release 0: Static file server.

 1. Create an server.js file in th root and a `client` folder and `client/index.html` with some basic content.
 This will be your server.
 1. Install `express` locally.
-Require express into index.js and [follow the instructions](http://www.fullstacktraining.com/articles/how-to-serve-static-files-with-express) to set up a basic server for your file.
+Require express into server.js .
+Here's a minimal setup example : http://expressjs.com/en/starter/hello-world.html
+1. Add a line which tells express to serve static files http://expressjs.com/en/starter/static-files.html

 ## Release 1: Client-side JavaScript